Puerto Lumbreras: Human geography

 The municipality is demarcated with four districts named diputaciones – Cabezo de la Jara, where 6 people live; Puerto Lumbreras, inhabited by 12,732 people; Esparragal, where 2,907 people live and Puerto Adentro, which has a population of 132.

 In El Esparragal, the following localities occur: Ermita, where 150 people live; Estación, which has a population of 530; and El Esparragal, which is home to 2,227 people.
 In Puerto Adentro, the following localities can be found: Góñar, where 47 people reside; and Puerto Adentro, which is inhabited by 85 people.
 In Puerto Lumbreras, the following localities are present: Las Casicas, which is home to 55 people; and Puerto Lumbreras, where 12,677 reside.

 Demographics

 16.22% inhabitants are foreigners – 2.93% are from other countries of Europe, 10.75% are Africans, 2.819% are Americans, and 0.279% are Asians.
 The table below shows the population trend during the 20th and 21st centuries by the beginning of their decades.

 Economy

-35.6% territory is utilised as crop lands and the most widelygrown products are the almonds, the olive and the lettuces.
+35.6% territory is utilised as crop lands and the most widely grown products are almonds, olives and lettuces.
 47.82% agreements were written for jobs of the agriculture and fishing sector in 2019 and 45.74% agreements were written for jobs of the service sector.